vivekpandey1222/Documentation/PostgreSQL.md

 keenable=# create type mood as enum('sad','ok','happy');
 CREATE TYPE
 ```
+CREATE TYPE mood: This part of the statement indicates that you are creating a new user-defined data type named "mood."

+AS ENUM ('sad', 'ok', 'happy'): This specifies the values that the "mood" type can take.
+In this case, it is an enumeration type, and the possible values are 'sad', 'ok', and 'happy'.
+Enumerations are used to define a set of distinct values that a column can take.

 **Constraint:** constraint is a rule or condition applied to a column or a set of columns in a table to maintain the integrity, accuracy, and reliability of the data.
 Constraints define the limitations or rules of the data in a table.

 **Null constraint:** Ensures that a column does not contain any null (missing or undefined) values.Like- create table work (id not null);